ignatandrei/NETCoreBlockly/README.md

 All other code is just boilerplate for Swagger, OData,GraphQL that are mandatory for demo'ing the application, not for Blockly2NetCore itself.

+## Testing

+There is a integration testing at \IntegrationTesting that tests the UI.
+Generates images and verifies " program complete " textbox.

+There are 42 tests that you can also click the demo at https://netcoreblockly.herokuapp.com/ ( see links on the bottom of the page)

 ## Contributors ✨